Your 9-Point SEO Checklist for 2019

 Local optimization is the practice of listing your business with different directories online so you can promote your brand to local potential customers.

-We'll cover the four biggest sources on this page, though there are thousands of local SEO outlets in the world.
+We'll cover the four biggest sources in this SEO checklist, though there are thousands of local SEO outlets in the world.

 Google My Business lets you add your name, address, phone number, and hours of operation to Google's database of companies.